keycloak-competence-center/keycloak-database-userstorage/extensions/keycloak-database-userstorage/README.md

 For a script based configuration of Keycloak the [keycloak-config-cli] tool can be used.
 The [realm-oracle.json](../../config/src/main/resources/keycloak/setup/unused/realm-oracle.json) file contains such an example configuration for the `Keycloak Database Userstorage` extension.

-The [Keycloak Test Application configured for the oracle realm](https://www.keycloak.org/app?url=http://localhost:8080&realm=oracle&client=myclient) can be used to test the login.
+The [Keycloak Test Application configured for the oracle realm](https://www.keycloak.org/app?url=http://localhost:8080&realm=oracle&client=myclient) can be used to test the login in a local setup (Keycloak running at http://localhost:8080).

 [build-pipeline]: https://github.com/keycloak-competence-center/keycloak-database-userstorage/actions/workflows/build-pipeline.yml